-I mean, yes, I was passing out at all hours of the day, and it wasn’t even coinciding with nighttime in China, so it’s not like my body clock was still in China time zone.
+I mean, yes, I was passing out at all hours of the day, and it wasn’t even coinciding with nighttime in China, so it couldn’t have been that my body clock was still in China time zone.
 I mean, isn’t that what jet lag is?
 In an attempt to prove that I was right, I did some research (and by research I mean I consulted google) and the only thing I discovered was that the “recovery rate of one day per time zone crossed is a suggested guideline” (wiki), which means, I was going to need 13 days before my body would fully sync up with my current time zone.
 Yikes!

 My body clock is so incredibly in sync with the concept of time that even the slightest difference affects me drastically.
 Not only will the two hour difference throw me off on the day of travel, but it will affect me months after my travel is over.
 Yes, it really is that serious.

 Flying to Europe in particular is very crazy for me.
 Most of the flights that depart from East Coast (EWR – New Jersey) are either early evenings or at night, which means it gets to my European destination sometime in the morning!
-This sucks because it messes up my entire day…how can it not?
+This sucks (for lack of better word) because it messes up my entire day!
+How can it not?
 And it doesn’t help that it is impossible for me to sleep on a plane, train, bus, car (basically any moving vehicle).
 So once I arrive at my destination, I am both unrested and hungry!
 And boy, when I get hungry, I can become just a tad bit irritable (Ha!).
 After all, sleep and food are the key ingredients for a (very) happy man!
 Right?